emlys/eDNA-metadata/README.md

 This is inherent to the raster format.
 The resolution of this dataset is 250 meters.

 ### Raster dataset series (Earth Engine `ImageCollection` datasets)
 Some datasets in Earth Engine consist of a collection of many images.
 Usually these are overlapping images from different points in time, such as from satellite data.
-To use an `ImageCollection` datase, use the `RasterDatasetSeries` class in `metadata.ipynb`.
-This is very similar to `RasterDataset`, but we need to specify a range of dates to look at.

 The individual `Image`s in a collection often do not fully cover the area of interest.
 So, you may need to experiment with different date ranges in order to get adequate coverage.
 For example, suppose we are interested in the [Landsat 8 NDVI dataset](https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LC08_C01_T1_8DAY_NDVI).
 Here is the dataset coverage over the continental US over one day, one month, and one year: